 - Increase in memory loss and/or confusion, which may be accompanied by sadness or frustration.

-While each of these indicators may be harmless on their own, an increased prominence in multiple of these warning signs may be crucial reg flags that should be addressed.
-If you’re a caregiver observing changes in your client, please reach out to your supervisor so they may update the client’s care plan.
+While each of these indicators may be harmless on their own, an increased prominence in multiple of these warning signs may be crucial red flags that should be addressed.
+If you’re a caregiver observing signs of aging in your client, please reach out to your supervisor so they may update the client’s care plan.

 If you’re a family member noticing any of these changes in a loved one, feel free to Call or Contact Us.
 Phone consultations and in-home assessments are free of charge.
 We are happy to help you determine the next steps in maintaining independence for your loved one.